 Awards and Honors

 - 2021 John and Martha jointly inducted into the Flight Instructor Hall of Fame.
-Its purpose is to recognizes those individuals who have made significant contributions to aviation education and flight instruction while reflecting credit upon themselves and their profession. (see more)
+Its purpose is to recognize those individuals who have made significant contributions to aviation education and flight instruction while reflecting credit upon themselves and their profession. (see more)

 - 2019 John and Martha jointly enshrined in the National Aviation Hall of Fame (NAHF) Class of 2019.
 Each year, the NAHF selects 5 or 6 inductees from a prestigious group of over 300 previously-nominated air and space pioneers to be recognized for their achievements during what is described as "The Oscar Night of Aviation."
 Their joint selection as husband-and-wife is unprecedented. (see more)